Outreach & Effective Science Communication

 Cancellation condition

-You may cancel free of charge up to 1 month before the start of the course.
+You may cancel free of charge up to two weeks before the start of the course.
 After this date you will be charged the University fee.
 Unless:

 - You can find someone to replace you in the course and supply the course coordinator with the name and contact information of your replacement.